mayhemer/logan/README.md

 The rule assumes that a rule executed just before has set `thread.httpchannel` on the **processing state** to the object we want to assign the URL to.

 The first argument to `schema.ruleIf()` is equal to what is being passed to `module.rule()`.
 The second argument is a condition function that is evaluated prior to evaluating the formatting string.
 It has an only argument - the processing state as described above.
 If the condition function returns anything evaluating to `true` and the string matches, the function is called the same way as in the *simple rule* case.

+Note: you can define more than one conditional rule with the same formatting string.

 ## A conditional plain rule